August 19, 2014 marked the 72nd anniversary of the Raid on Dieppe, a bloody fiasco in which thousands of Canadians were killed, wounded or captured.

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 Here’s an image dated January 22, 1942 showing the RCAF attacking a submarine.
-To see my entire collection of Star Weekly covers, and I'm adding a new one almost every week, click: Star Weekly At War.
+To see my entire collection of covers, click: Star Weekly At War.